t-owl/t-owl/README.md

 ### About me

-- 🎓  Graduate Computer Scientist from UoL.
+- 🎓 Graduate Computer Science and Software Engineering from UoL.
 - 🎓 Post Graduate on Big Data & High Performance Computing with Distinctions from UoL.
 - 💭  Let's get to know each other.